dougie181/prostar-strategy/it strategy starter.md

 ### ✍️ Your Answers
 **Business Vision & Strategic Objectives:**
-Our organization provides aluminum and cabinet-related products to Bunnings, with 80% of products manufactured and sourced from China, shipped via 3PLs, and delivered to Bunnings stores across Australia and NZ.
+Our organisation provides aluminum and cabinet-related products to Bunnings, with 80% of products manufactured and sourced from China, shipped via 3PLs, and delivered to Bunnings stores across Australia and Ns.
 We also manufacture custom aluminum and cabinetry for bespoke customer requirements.
-Our core business challenges are optimizing systems to ensure on-time delivery of quality products while scaling to meet customer demands and growth.
+Our core business challenges are optimising systems to ensure on-time delivery of quality products while scaling to meet customer demands and growth.

 **Key Business Strategic Objectives (3-5 years):**
 1. Develop a cost-effective software delivery process for both customer and internal client tools